SeanDoesData/SeanDoesData/README.md

 - 👋 Hi, I’m @SeanDoesData
-- 👀 I’m interested in Data Analysis.
+- 👀 I'm just a young, astrology loving Harlem native who just happens to be a Graduate for the Google Data Analytics Professional Certificate.
+- 🌱 So you'll probably see the usual suspects on this page, y'know, Excel, G-Sheets, R, Tableau, maybe some Python!
-- 🌱 I’m usually always building on Data Analysis techniques and skills.
+- 💞️ I’m usually always building on Data Analysis techniques and skills, cause... well, why else would I have a Professional Certificate in it?
-- 💞️ I’m looking to collaborate on projects related to improving life for the proletariat.
-- 📫 How to reach me ...

 <!---
 SeanDoesData/SeanDoesData is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.